CatFishing4Guyz/checksum-checker/README.md

 ## checksum-checker
 A simple Python script to calculate a file's checksum.
-It doesn't require any dependencies (besides Python3 installed, obviously).
-Works fast even for very large files.
-This is intended to be simple, fast, and straightforward, with no things like installing additional modules or stuff like that.
+It doesn't require any dependencies (besides Python3, obviously).
+Works fast, even for very large files.
+It's intended to be simple, fast, and straightforward, with no things like installing additional modules.

 Supports:
 * `SHA1`
 * `SHA256`
 * `SHA512`
 * `MD5`
-* `CRC32`
+* `CRC32` (WIP)

+`CRC32` is a little fucked up, it shows different results compared to archivers and online alternatives.
+I don't know why it does that.

 ## Credits
-CatFishing4Guyz, yours truly
+CatFishing4Guyz, code